 Paying off the balance in that period will help you pay the interest-free amount.

 It’s important to keep the credit card active, even if you are using it just for emergencies.
 At least make small purchases and keep it nimble.
 Don’t forget to pay the credit card balance at the end of the month.

 For the safety of users, online transactions are done using OTP or authenticated static password.
 This ensures card safety and makes sure that the card is in the hand of the right cardholder.

 A credit card helps in deferred payments if you want to make a huge purchase and do not want to sink into your savings.
 You can also choose to make equated monthly payments if you so wish.

 This helps you because you aren’t paying a lump sum for the purchase made.
 It’s always better to pay through EMI rather than taking a personal loan to make that huge purchase.

-Credit cards have hidden charges like late payment fee, renewal fee, processing fee and joining fee.
+Credit cards have hidden charges like late payment fees, renewal fees, processing fees and joining fees.
 It’s important to know about these charges beforehand.

 Since the bank balance remains the same after paying through a credit card, it might be tempting to keep using it.
-The user must keep the high interest rates in mind because it might be applicable after the interest-free period is over.
+The user must keep the high-interest rates in mind because they might be applicable after the interest-free period is over.